amaanmakhani/Codingprojects/README.md

 # Codingprojects
-Collection of code from assignments and other practice problems
+Collection of code from assignments and other practice problems.
+Code from the following courses:
+-CSC116